namelivia/travelperk-api-probe/README.md

 To run it yourself, copy `.env.example` to `.env` and fill in your credentials, then execute `./run`.

+## About

+The probe will perform all possible operations on the actual api and store the results (all writing operations will be undone right after).
+It will run all operations using both [php](https://github.com/namelivia/travelperk-http-php) and [python](https://github.com/namelivia/travelperk-http-python/) wrappers.
+And finally it will compare the results, the goal is a successful execution and no differences between the files written by both wrappers.

 ## Operations included on the probe

 ### Expenses